Variation of anticyclotomic Iwasawa invariants in Hida families: Introduction

-Provided $p$ splits in $K$, and under the same assumptions on $\bar\rho$ as in Theorem~\ref{thmA}, the deep work of Skinner--Urban \cite{SU} establishes one of the divisibilities in a related ``three-variable'' Iwasawa main conjecture.
-Combining their work with the main result of this paper, we deduce the following.
+where the sum is over the split primes in $K$ which divide the tame level of $f_1$ or $f_2$, and $e_\ell(\mathfrak{a}_j)$ is an explicit non-negative invariant of the branch $\mathbb{T}(\mathfrak{a}_j)$ and the prime $\ell$. \end{enumerate} \end{introthm} Provided that $p$ splits in $K$, and under the same hypotheses on $\bar\rho$ as in Theorem~\ref{thmA}, the work of Skinner--Urban \cite{SU} establishes one of the divisibilities in a related ``three-variable'' Iwasawa main conjecture.
+Combining their work with our Theorem~\ref{thmA}, and making use of the aforementioned results of Bertolini--Darmon \cite{bdIMC} and Pollack--Weston \cite{pollack-weston} in weight $2$, we obtain many new cases of Conjecture~\ref{AIMC} (\emph{cf.} Corollary \ref{coro:5.4}):